 Tol received her PhD from the G.W.
 Woodruff School of Mechanical Engineering at Georgia Tech.
 She has worked as a visiting scholar at the University of Illinois at Chicago where she focused on improving sensing in nondestructive testing by wave focusing via graded metamaterials on curved surfaces.
 Her research interests include smart structures, electromechanical systems, vibrations, elastic wave propagation, and metamaterials.

-Towne earned his PhD and MS in mechanical engineering from the California Institute of Technology at Stanford University.
+Towne earned his PhD and MS in mechanical engineering from the California Institute of Technology.
 He has worked as a postdoctoral fellow in the Center for Turbulence Research at Stanford University.
 His research develops low-cost mathematical and computational models that can be used to understand, predict, and control the turbulent flow of fluids in various engineering systems.
 His work draws on ideas from classical fluid mechanics, dynamical systems and controls theory, and data analytics and mining to extract and model the underlying structure within these chaotic systems.